Martin D. Sherwood

 - Assist external auditors in performance of annual audit

-- Prepare ad valorem tax rate, reports, and TRIM notices
+- Prepare ad valorem and non ad valorem tax rates, budget reports, and TRIM notices

 - Prepare all necessary financial statements